 UN Chemicals & Waste Negotiations Make Key Advances, Delay Already Overdue Protections, and Offer Lessons for Future Plastics Treaty

-Geneva (CH) — States at the United Nations Triple Conferences of the Parties to the Basel, Rotterdam, and Stockholm Conventions (BRS COPs) made progress on key issues related to chemicals management.
+GENEVA, May 12, 2023 — States at the United Nations Triple Conferences of the Parties to the Basel, Rotterdam, and Stockholm Conventions (BRS COPs) made progress on key issues related to chemicals management.
 Parties voted to ban three highly toxic chemicals and introduce compliance mechanisms after more than 15 years of inaction.
 However, they once again failed to uphold the right to know, improve information sharing among countries regarding the trade of health-threatening substances, and they kicked the can down the road on several critical issues.

 Progress at the BRS COPs provides a lesson for future negotiations — including those on the plastics treaty — on how to protect the health of communities and the planet.